 This is my favorite rule rhythm day!
 I love using Boomwhackers.
 For the little ones, I give them each two Boomwhackers of the same pitch and we all play in “unison.”
 At this point, I am only concerned with matching the rhythm.
 We do not worry about pitches.

 For older students, they play the notated patterns for each pitch.
 When I create melodies for music rhythm rules, I only use two different pitches for each pattern.
 This is important.
-Using only two pitches per rule makes it possible for one student to play play an entire rule pattern.
-I purchased 6 sets of Boomwhackers for my school.
-That was enough for every student to play at once.
+Using only two pitches per rule makes it possible for one student to play an entire rule pattern.
+I purchased 6 sets of Boomwhackers for my school and 3 sets of octavator caps.
+That was enough for every student to participate using 2 Boomwhackers.

 Day 4 | Rotation Stations

-Now that your students know how to perform rhythm rules on body percussion, rhythm instruments and Boomwhackers, you an set up rotation stations with grades 1-5.
-My kindergarten students were not quite ready to rotate activities this early in the year.
+Now that your students know how to perform rhythm rules on body percussion, rhythm instruments, and Boomwhackers, you can set up rotation stations with grades 1-5.
+Kindergarten students are not ready to rotate activities on the fly this early in the year.